ourzora/zora-protocol/packages/sparks/README.md

 To verify that deployed proxy contract, run the printed out verification command from the above step.

 To ensure verification completes, foundry may need to be downgraded to `nightly-c4a31a624874ab36284fca4e48d2197e43a62fbe` (using `foundryup --version nightly-c4a31a624874ab36284fca4e48d2197e43a62fbe`) to make sure the verification files match.

+After deploying, update the `addresses/CHAINID.json` files with the newly deployed proxy addresses manually from zero addresses.